streaming-university/moqtail/libs/moqtail-ts/README.md

 ### Other Client Operations

-The MoqTail client supports additional operations for track discovery and status management:
+The MOQtail client supports additional operations for track discovery and status management:

 #### Announce Operations